 Sure, companies should be looking for new products or services, but they are usually in their core business segment.
 The smart company has budgeted funds to research the industry and examine what the competition and parallel businesses are doing.
 They are positioning themselves for diversity, mergers and acquisitions where time, at least on their side, is not of the essence.

-They are looking at their systems, processes, infrastructure, and human assets.
-Re-assessing whether or not they are sufficient not only for today, but tomorrow.
+They are looking at their systems, processes, infrastructure, and human assets and re-assessing whether or not they are sufficient not only for today, but tomorrow.
 Can the company handle a change in its core mission?
 What are the gaps between now and what needs to be accomplished?

 Let us be realistic.
 Turnarounds, restructuring or change management (or whatever your term de jure might be) is costly.
 It has actual and unrealized costs associated with changing your organization.
 Real costs in time, energy and acquisition of new systems.
 Real unrealized costs in uncertainty of employees, customers and vendors.